rajatrai16921/toxic-comment-classifer/README.md

 Welcome to the Toxic Comments Classifier Repo.

-### Before you start the tutorial, please do the following for a smooth, less 'buggy' experience:
+### Before you start the tutorial, please do the following for a smooth experience:
 1. Clone the repo to your local directory
 2. Create a new environment through Anaconda Prompt
 - Enter 'conda env create -f toxic_test.yml'